Modeling Missing at Random Neuropsychological Test Scores Using a Mixture of Binomial Product Experts: Application to the NACC data

 \subsection{Latent classes and clustering}

 We report two clustering results using models fit on the complete cases (Figure \ref{fig:pie_CC}) and the entire data (Figure \ref{fig:pie_MAR}).
-For each set of clustering results, we visualize the clusters by plotting the CDR score composition of each of the five clusters.
+For each set of clustering results, we visualize the clusters by plotting the CDR score composition of each of the five clusters via barplots.
 Furthermore, we report the mean of the CDR scores for each group, which gives a rough estimate on the group-specific clinical cognitive ability.
-From the complete case results (CC) in Figure \ref{fig:pie_CC}, we generally see that the first clusters are primarily composed of healthy individuals as individuals with CDR scores of 0 take up larger proportions of the pie.
-As we progress to the middle latent classes, healthier individuals take up fewer proportion and individuals with mild cognitive impairment (CDR score of 0.5) take up larger proportion of the pie.
+From the complete case results (CC) in Figure \ref{fig:pie_CC}, we generally see that the first clusters are primarily composed of healthy individuals as individuals with CDR scores of 0 take up larger proportions.
+As we progress to the middle latent classes, healthier individuals take up fewer proportions and individuals with mild cognitive impairment (CDR score of 0.5) take up larger proportions.
 Then, in Group 5, the majority of the individuals have some form of dementia.

 For the clustering that used the entire data with the missing at random assumption (Figure \ref{fig:pie_MAR}), we observe a similar trend with the healthier individuals, the MCI individuals, and the dementia individuals being the dominant proportion in the earlier, middle, and later latent classes.
 However, the results from clustering the entire data set are more stark.
 In contrast with the complete clustering, Groups 4 and 5 contain a significantly higher number of individuals.
 Moreover, our model is able to detect a group of individuals with high dementia, as evidenced by Group 5's mean CDR score of 1.55.
 Unlike the complete case clustering, Group 5 has almost 75\% of individuals with some form of dementia.
 Many of these individuals would be omitted from the analysis if the missing data was not accounted for.
 Thus, accounting for the missingness leads to a clustering result with a stronger correlation with clinical assessments (CDR score).